17th May, 2021

 As your accountant is usually involved in every aspect of your business (and to some extent your private life), you need to have one who you can relate to both professionally and personally.

 You also need to feel that the accountant will have a genuine concern for your business and its success.

 As for whether or not you need to consider switching, it’s less a matter of loyalty and more about whether you’re seeing value from the relationship.
 Changing accountants is a relatively simple procedure and shouldn’t cause any disruption to your business.

 This article aims to help you decide what’s best for your business needs, as well as the key questions you’ll want to cover with any potential advisor.

 When selecting or evaluating an accounting firm, an important issue to consider is whether or not the firm is a member of a recognised professional accounting organisation.
 This is an important factor as the title ‘accountant’ is not regulated in Australia.
 In other words, anyone can call themselves an accountant, even if they don’t have the educational and professional qualifications.

 The three principal and most widely recognised professional accounting organisations in Australia are:

-It is important to always check the qualifications and experience of your accountant as being a member of a professional organisation does not always guarantee that the firm will be able to service your requirements.
+It’s important to always check the qualifications and experience of your accountant, as being a member of a professional organisation doesn’t guarantee that the firm has the expertise required to meet your needs as a business.

-Start by selecting about three firms who you feel might be suitable.
-You can do this by asking for a recommendation from a business colleague.
+Start by selecting about three firms you feel might be suitable.
+You can do this by asking for a recommendation from your professional network.

 There are also several good directories of business advisors you can use to begin your search, such as MYOB’s Find An Advisor page, the Tax Practitioner’s Board, or our directory of accounting firms on the Australianbiz website.